Dr-Ake/Rimworld-Deadpool-healing/README.md

 $env:RimWorldDir = "C:\\Program Files (x86)\\Steam\\steamapps\\common\\RimWorld"
 ```

 Then build the project in `Source/DeadpoolsHealingFactor`.
-The DLL lands in `1.6/Assemblies`.
+The build will place a DLL into `1.6/Assemblies` on your machine.
+This repository no longer ships a precompiled DLL.

 ## FAQ
 - **Does this make pawns immortal?**